UEFA Champions League Round of 16: 2nd Leg Highlights from Thursday | Goal.com

 Comments()

-The second legs of the Round of 16 of the UEFA Champions League continued on Thursday with two cracking matches that saw a comeback as well.
+The second legs of the Round of 16 of the UEFA Champions League concluded on Wednesday with two cracking matches.
 Watch the highlights from those games:

-1) Paris Saint-Germain 1 Manchester United 3 (3-3 agg): Manchester United made Champions League history as Marcus Rashford's last-gasp penalty secured a 3-1 win away to Paris Saint-Germain, sending the English side through on away goals after a 2-0 loss in the first leg.
+1) Barcelona 5 Lyon 1 (5-1 agg): Barcelona booked a Champions League quarter-final place with a 5-1 home win against Lyon secured thanks to Lionel Messi's inspirational performance, triumphing on aggregate by the same scoreline.

-2) Porto 3 Roma 1 (aet, 4-3 agg): Alex Telles scored a match-winning penalty with three minutes of extra-time remaining as Porto beat Roma 3-1 to clinch a 4-3 aggregate victory and progress to the quarter-finals of the Champions League.
+2) Bayern Munich 1 Liverpool 3 (1-3 agg): Sadio Mane's brace inspired Liverpool to a convincing 3-1 win at Bayern Munich and a place in the Champions League quarter-finals.